benchang323/1con-Application/README.md

 # 1con-Application
- This applicaiton replaces the first icon of the application folder in Docks.
+This applicaiton replaces the first icon of the application folder in Docks (Mac), making the display more aesthetically looking.

 #Versions
- V1.0: Default Icon set
+V1.0: Default icon is set

 Future updates: Setting personal icon